ucmlibrary/public_interface/README.md

 # Windows Install

-[note, use case for window's users is for QA of candiate producton indexes, not code hacking]
+[note, use case for windows users is for QA of candiate producton indexes, not code hacking]

 http://conda.pydata.org/miniconda.html  <-- python 2.7